Tykhyy's Conjecture on finite mapping class group orbits: Examples of finite mapping class group orbits

 \subsection{Arbitrarily long finite orbits}

-Finite mapping class group orbits can be arbitrarily long.
-When $\Sigma$ is a 4-punctured spheres, arbitrarily long orbits can be found by studying \emph{Cayley orbits} (this name comes from Lisovyy--Tykhyy's nomenclature which we'll introduce in Section~\ref{sec:LT-classification}).
+\sam{When the peripheral monodromies contain at least one parabolic conjugacy class, finite mapping class group orbits can be of arbitrarily long length.} When $\Sigma$ is a 4-punctured sphere, arbitrarily long orbits can be found by studying \emph{Cayley orbits} (this name comes from Lisovyy--Tykhyy's nomenclature which we'll introduce in Section~\ref{sec:LT-classification}).
 Those orbits were first studied by Picard~\cite{picard} and Fuchs~\cite{fuchs}.
 Here's an example that's also Zariski dense.
 Consider the following representation $\rho_\theta\colon\pi_1\Sigma\to\SL_2\R$ of the 4-punctured sphere $\Sigma$ with parabolic peripheral monodromy.
 The representation is defined using a geometric presentation of $\pi_1\Sigma$ with generators $c_1,c_2,c_3,c_4$: